Women-Specific Triathlon Bike Fitting - Unlocking Performance and Comfort

 Saddle Selection and Positioning

-The saddle is often the most critical component for women's comfort on the tri bike.
+The saddle is the most critical component for women's comfort on the tri bike — and the area where stock setups fail most often.

 Finding the Right Saddle Width